© Copyright Brian Lambert

 Here I will endeavour to show and write about my venture -

-My basic requirement is that the layout must be able to run standard “00” gauge (4mm) rolling stock and be of British outline.
+My basic requirement was that the layout must be able to run standard “00” gauge (4mm) rolling stock and be of British outline.
 My modelling region is the LNER in BR days, in a time span between 1955 and 1965.
 Mainly steam loco's, but with a good smattering of diesel too.
-Having drawn a plan to scale on my PC, I started to make the baseboards, lay the track and carry out some scenic work.
+Having drawn a plan to scale on my PC, I started to make the baseboards, lay the track and carrying out the scenic work.

-Below is a video clip of my Work In Progress
+Below is a video clip of my layout

 Click on the 'Play' button and wait for the clips to load